fullondesigns/code-test-devops/README.md

 ```
 gcloud compute instances create MY-INSTANCE --project MY-PROJECT --image ravelin-code-test-image --image-project ravelin-code-test1 --zone us-east1-b --machine-type f1-micro
 ```
-- You will need to enable HTTPS traffic via the https://console.cloud.google.com/ by editing the instance.
+- You will need to enable http & https traffic via the https://console.cloud.google.com/ by editing the instance.

 ## Problems
 1. Nginx has been configured by a developer; however, it seems to be broken.
 Please ssh into the box and fix the issue.
 It is suppose to be serving https from the machine's IP address.